 If you’re doing a full elemental diet for more than a few days (especially the longer-term bacterial overgrowth protocol), it’s best to introduce solid food slowly.

-Reintroducing foods carefully is easier on the immune and digestive systems and will help you identify whether certain foods may be contributing to your symptoms.
+Reintroducing foods carefully is easier on both your immune and digestive system and will help you identify whether certain foods may be contributing to your symptoms.

-This protocol starts with you reintroducing foods least likely to trigger sensitivities.
+This protocol begins with reintroducing foods least likely to trigger sensitivities.
 Over several days, you’ll begin to identify what your body tolerates.
-From there, gradually add in foods with a higher likelihood of causing reactions, watching closely for symptoms, and removing any problematic items.
+From there, gradually add in foods with a higher likelihood of causing reactions, while watching closely for symptoms, and removing any problematic items.

 This gradual approach prevents an abrupt stop and helps you transition smoothly from the elemental diet, maximizing its benefits.
 Below is an example of how your solid food intake might increase over 1 to 3 weeks, with simple meal ideas to guide the process.

-In week 4, you’d try the most common allergens, such as fish, dairy, peanuts, or wheat.
+In week 4, you’d try the most common allergens–such as fish, dairy, peanuts, or wheat.
+Please do this with caution and do not include these foods if you have an extreme allergy or history of anaphylaxis.
 Remember that one of the main points of doing this reintroduction slowly is so you can better identify any foods that may trigger your symptoms.

 If you notice that a certain food is causing symptoms, I recommend working with a registered dietitian or functional practitioner to develop a gut-healing plan.

-For a deeper dive, check out my book Healthy Gut, Healthy You, or connect with us at the Ruscio Institute for personalized support.
+For a more detailed framework, you can also find protocols and guidance in Healthy Gut, Healthy You, or schedule a consultation with our team at the Ruscio Institute for more personalized support.

 Dr. Michael Ruscio is a DC, natural health provider, researcher, and clinician.
 He serves as an Adjunct Professor at the University of Bridgeport and has published numerous papers in scientific journals as well as the book Healthy Gut, Healthy You.
 He also founded the Ruscio Institute of Functional Health, where he helps patients with a wide range of GI conditions and serves as the Head of Research.